 Steering of Roaming (SOR): A technique whereby a roaming UE is encouraged to roam to a preferred roamed-to-network indicated by the HPLMN.

+Steering of Roaming acknowledgment information (SOR-ACK-information): Information sent from the UE to the UDM, in a secured manner, in the SOR container of the acknowledgment.
+It contains the reason(s) why the UE isnot performing SOR immidiately.

+NOTE X: The parameters of the SOR-ACK-information are listed in 3GPP TS 24.501[64].

 Steering of Roaming application function (SOR-AF): An application function that can provide UDM with one of the following:

 a) one or more of the following: